nearform/titus/migrate.md

 lerna clean -> rimraf node_modules/ (for each package) root excluded lerna bootstrap -> just remove it (npm install/ci does the job) lerna run -> npm run xxx --workspaces --if-present or npm run xxx -w <project id>
+lerna run parallel -> npm install npm-run-all --save-dev it requires to list all the packages to run in parallel (the -ws flag is sequential)

 todo fix:
 hint: The '.husky/pre-commit' hook was ignored because it's not set as executable.